davidcallanan/uoe/INTERFACE_ARCHITECTURE.md

 In a perfect world, a stateful interface is entirely a compile-time construct.
 There is no implementation, as all an implementation may do is report user errors when the type-system fails to provide these errors instead.

+All methods should be synchornous.
+However, due to limitations in JavaScript, all methods must be async.

+Stateful interfaces don't make sense in TypeScript due to the type system not being good enough.

 ## Externally-influenced interfaces

 An externally-influenced interface is where the implementation is responsible for maintaining state, where multiple users (through potentially different entry interfaces) will have an impact on the state of the system.
 The external sources that can alter the state of these interfaces can potentially include factors such as randomness.